FGlazov/IL2Stats_Enhancements/readme.txt

 Stats Enhancements version : 2.3.0
 Global Aircraft Stats mod version : 1.4.4

-DISCLAIMER: This module is NOT (currently) retroactive, it will only split the stats of new sorties.

 Installation
 --------------------------------------------
 1. You need an installation of il2 stats.
 The latest version can be found under https://forum.il2sturmovik.com/topic/19083-il2-stats-statistics-system-for-a-dedicated-server-il2-battle-of-stalingrad/